matthew-brett/teaching/_sources/matrix_rank.rst.txt

     >>> npl.matrix_rank(X)
     3

-This does not mean the columns are orthogonal.  :doc:`Equivalently
+This does not mean the columns are orthogonal:
-<correlation_projection>` it does not mean the columns have zero correlation.

 .. nbplot::